joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-package-json/README.md

 }
 ```

-This practice is optional but common among packages migrating from CommonJS to ESM.
+This practice is optional but it's a common pattern.